squirrelphp/entities/README.md

     ->writeAndReturnNewId();
 ```

-`writeAndReturnNewId` only works if you have specified an autoincrement column - use `write` otherwise.
+`writeAndReturnNewId` only works if you have specified an autoincrement column, otherwise it will throw a `DBInvalidOptionException` - use `write` if there is no autoincrement column (or you do not need its value).

 ### Updating an existing entry (UPDATE)